Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Virginia Stats and Trends

-- In Virginia's 11 games this year, it has six wins against the spread.

-- This season, the Cavaliers have won against the spread in each of their two games as a favorite of 7 points or more.
+- The Cavaliers have always covered the spread this season when favored by 7 points or more.

-- Virginia's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).
+- Virginia's games this year have hit the over on five of 10 set point totals (50%).

-- Virginia is 6-3 against the spread and 6-4 overall when the team amasses over 376.1 yards.
+- In games that Virginia amasses over 376.1 yards, the team is 6-3 against the spread and 6-4 overall.

 - The Cavaliers have turned the ball over 16 times this season, four more turnovers than the Hokies have forced (12).